YanivHaliwa/GptLearnMyData/README.md

 cd GptLeanMyData
 ```

 To use the application, you need to provide data for the model to learn from.
 This data should be placed in the `data` directory.
-The application will ignore any files that do not have a .doc, .docx, .txt, or .html extension.
+The application will ignore any files that do not have supported extensions as above.

 Once the data is in place, you can run the application with the following command: